jrTilak/FSU/README.md

 ```
 ### Introduction
 Welcome to the FSU Free Student Union IOE ERC Nepal website!
 This website has been developed as part of a
-web development competition```` and serves as an online platform for the FSU (Free Student Union) of IOE ERC Nepal.
+``web development competition`` which is supposed to serve as an online platform for the FSU (Free Student Union) of IOE ERC Nepal.
 The website is built using Next.js, React.js, Tailwind CSS, and Email.js, ensuring a seamless and responsive user experience.

 ### Key Features and Functionality
 The FSU Free Student Union website offers a range of features and functionalities to provide information and facilitate communication.
 Here are some highlights: